RIGA, LATVIA. 24th February 2022. Editorial Credit: Gints Ivuskans/Shutterstock.com

 A Chef Feeds the Hungry

 Chef José Andrés is active at the Ukrainian border with Poland, feeding the refugees that are currently fleeing the war.
-His nonprofit agency, World Central Kitchen, uses the $100 million that came with the Bezos Award to stop hunger from being a global problem.
+His nonprofit agency, World Central Kitchen, uses the $100 million that came with the Bezos Award as acts of kindness to stop hunger from being a global problem.

 A Company Offers Free Housing